ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 TODO outline what the target audience needs to know before starting.

-This worksheet requires knowledge on arraylists.
+This worksheet requires basic java knowledge such as how loops work, how to manipulate strings and how to effectively use arraylists.

 # Learning outcomes #

 TODO outline what the target audience is expected to learn.

-The reader will hopefully learn how to use enums to simplify a task in java.
+The reader will hopefully learn how to use enums to simplify a task in java and solidify their knowledge of arraylists and how to use arraylists of arraylists effectively.

 # Introduction #